Alley Pond Park: Conservation

 In 1993, almost $1 million was spent to restore the Picnic Grove, renovate two stone buildings, and reconstruct the playground and soccer field.
 By the mid-1990s, development around Alley Pond Park had led to pollution, including in Oakland Lake in the western section of the park.
 This led local groups to propose that the city hire an administrator to run numerous parks in eastern Queens, including Alley Pond Park, Crocheron Park, Cunningham Park, Douglaston Park, Fort Totten, and Udalls Cove.

 A proposal to renovate the interchange between the Cross Island Parkway and Long Island Expressway was announced in 1995, leading conservationists to raise concerns over the potential removal of trees.
 The interchange plan was approved in 2000.
 With the renovation of the interchange, 12 acre of the interchange were reclaimed for park usage, and Alley Pond was restored.
 The project was completed in 2005.
 The area around Oakland Lake was restored again in 2011.
 The Alley Pond Environmental Center relocated to a temporary location at 224–75 76th Avenue in Oakland Gardens in 2019, after a renovation of its Northern Boulevard headquarters had begun that September.
 The renovation of the APEC building was delayed due to the COVID-19 pandemic.

+The restored complex is now open and tours are scheduled daily.